ironscar/Container-demo/README.md

 - put all properties in the `app_stage` and `app_prod` yml files for ansible
 - read all said properties in `docker_playbook` yml using `env`
   - can check `echo $app_sbd_prop1` inside running container prints its value
+- include a property encryped by ansible-vault which is `app_sbd_pass`
+  - it gets passed the same way here though

+- jenkinsfile needs a way to get the vault password to use it [TODO]
+  - add credentials for ansible stage and prod vault passwords
+  - writing a file with the password stored in jenkins
+  - using this file as `ansible-playbook -i {inventory.yml} --vault-id {vaultId}@password-file {playbook.yml}`
+  - deleting the password file
+  - password file still remains active for a little while though but is that a security concern
+  - jenkins allows creating secret files as a credential so that could be an option [CHECK]

 ---